lukecav/acf-gravity-forms-add-on/README.md

 ## Getting ahead

 As Gravityforms & Advanced Custom Fields are continuously in development we like to take a look ahead together for what's coming.
-If you want to get involved developing Advanced Custom Fields: Gravityforms Add-on you can ask us if you can implement some of the features yourself.
+If you want to get involved developing Advanced Custom Fields: Gravity Forms Add-on you can ask us if you can implement some of the features yourself.

-- [x] Add dutch translations
-- [ ] Create an admin notice when plug-in gets activated but Gravityforms is not activated yet
+- [ ] Create an admin notice when plug-in gets activated but Gravity forms is not activated yet